Citipati

-Citipati (/hns/; meaning "funeral pyre lord") is a genus of oviraptorid dinosaur that lived in Asia during the Late Cretaceous period, about 75 million to 71 million years ago.
-It is mainly known from the Ukhaa Tolgod locality at the Djadochta Formation, where the first remains were collected during the 1990s.
-The genus and type species Citipati osmolskae were named and described in 2001.
-A second species from the adjacent Zamyn Khondt locality may also exist.
-Citipati is one of the best-known oviraptorids thanks to a number of well-preserved specimens, including individuals found in brooding positions atop nests of eggs, though most of them were initially referred to the related Oviraptor.
-These nesting specimens have helped to solidify the link between non-avian dinosaurs and birds.
+Citipati (/hns/; meaning "funeral pyre lord") is a genus of oviraptorid dinosaur from the Late Cretaceous of Asia, approximately 75 to 71 million years ago.
+It is primarily known from the Ukhaa Tolgod locality of the Djadochta Formation, where its remains were first collected during the 1990s.
+The genus and its type species, Citipati osmolskae were formally named and described in 2001.
+A second species may be represented by remains from the nearby Zamyn Khondt locality.
+Citipati is among the best-known oviraptorids, owing to several exceptionally preserved specimens, including individuals found in brooding positions over nests of eggs.
+Many of these fossils were initially assigned to the closely related genus Oviraptor.
+These nesting specimens have contributed to the understanding of the evolutionary relationship between non-avian dinosaurs and birds.

-Citipati was among the largest oviraptorids; it is estimated to have been around 2.5–2.9 m in length and to have weighed 75–110 kg.
-Its skull was highly pneumatized, short, and had a characteristic crest formed by the premaxilla and nasal bones.
-Both upper and lower jaws were toothless and developed a horny beak.
-The tail ended in a pygostyle (the fusion of the last caudal vertebrae), which is known to support large rectrices.
+Citipati was among the largest oviraptorids; measuring an estimated 2.5–2.9 m in length and weighing 75–110 kg.
+Its skull was short and highly pneumatized, with a prominent crest formed by the premaxilla and nasal bones.
+Both the upper and lower jaws were toothless and terminated in a horny beak.
+The tail ended in a pygostyle, a structure formed by the fusion of the final caudal vertebrae and associated with the support of large rectrices.

-The taxon is classified as an oviraptorid, a group of very bird-like feathered dinosaurs that had robust, parrot-like jaws.
-It is among the oviraptorid species that preserve nesting specimens.
-Citipati laid elongatoolithid eggs in a circular mound-shaped nest, where the parents brooded the eggs by sitting on the nest with their arms covering the nest perimeter.
-Both arms and tail were covered in long feathers, which likely protected both juveniles and eggs from weather.
-Citipati may have been an omnivorous oviraptorid, given that the remains of two young individuals of the contemporaneous troodontid were found in a nest, possibly preyed and brought by an adult Citipati to feed its hatchlings.
+The taxon is classified as an oviraptorid, a group of feathered, bird-like dinosaurs characterized by robust, parrot-like jaws.
+It is among the oviraptorids known from specimens preserved in the proximity of nests.
+Citipati laid elongatoolithid eggs in circular, mound-shaped nests, where adults brooded them by sitting over the nest and extending their arms around its perimeter.
+The arms and tail were covered with long feathers, which may have provided protection for the eggs and young from exposure to the elements.
+Citipati may have been omnivorous, as the remains of two juvenile troodontid were discovered in a nest, suggesting that they may have been prey brought by an adult Citipati to feed its young..